Mall Aventura Plaza Trujillo

 Mallplaza Trujillo is a shopping mall in Trujillo city, Peru.
 It was opened on November 30, 2007.
-It is Located in Mansiche avenue near the old locality of San Salvador de Mansiche at northwest the Historic Centre of Trujillo.
+It is Located between Mansiche avenue and America Oeste avenue ,near the old locality of San Salvador de Mansiche at northwest the Historic Centre of Trujillo.
 This mall is the largest in the city and one of the largest in the country.
 In this shopping center in November 2012 was held the second Gastronomic Fair in Trujillo called Sabe a Peru.

 Stores in the mall

 This mall has the following anchor stores: